-- e) All side slides include a 90° turn from skiing position and a return to the skiing position in the original direction.
-Whether the side slide is hand-held or toehold, the ski must slide for at least 2m. - f) In ski line tricks, both feet must be on the ski and pass over the line while in midair.
+- f) In ski line tricks, both feet must be on the ski and pass over the line while in mid-air.
 The feet may pass over the line at any point during the execution of the turn.
 The line must be out of the water during the execution of the turn.
 This does not include the inadvertent hitting of the rooster tail near the boat. - g) Once the skier has put the toe strap on his foot, any trick performed in which the foot in the strap intentionally touches the ski during the setup or execution of the trick shall not be scored. - h) A maximum of 6 flips will be scored for each skier in his turn.
 Flips are trick numbers 43,44,53-64